 Who We Are

-Camp Ten Oaks is a one-week, sleep-away camp for children and youth ages 8-17 from LGBTQ+ (lesbian, gay, bisexual, trans, two-spirit, queer) identities, families and communities.
+Camp Ten Oaks is a two-location, one-week each, sleep-away camp for children and youth ages 8-17 from LGBTQ+ (lesbian, gay, bisexual, trans, two-spirit, queer) identities, families and communities.
 The program first opened its doors in August 2005.
-Now, it’s at capacity with 100 campers each summer.
+It’s nearly doubled the capacity in 2018 with the addition of our second location, allowing for nearly 200 campers.

 The intentional magic of summer camp